staff

 Philip Perrin

 Philip joined BEC Consultants in 2003.
 He is an experienced botanist specialising in woodlands, uplands and saltmarshes.
-He is currently project co-ordinator for the SAMFHIRES project and working on the Irish Vegetation Classification.
-His main roles previously were lead ecologist for the National Survey of Upland Habitats (2009-2014), National Survey of Native Woodlands (2003-2008) and the Ancient and Long-established Woodland project (2009-2010).
-He is skilled in statistical analysis of vegetation data using ordination and clustering techniques and has developed national scale vegetation classification systems for Irish native woodlands, semi-natural grasslands and upland habitats.
+He has written the Irish Vegetation Classification (2015-2024) and had leading roles in other major projects, such as the Ecological survey and restoration planning for NPWS woodland properties in County Wicklow (2024-2026), the Saltmarsh Function and Human Impacts Related to Ecological Status (SAMFHIRES) (2016-2019), the National Survey of Upland Habitats (2009-2014) and the National Survey of Native Woodlands (2003-2008).
+He is skilled in habitat surveys and ecological assessments, GIS and statistical analysis of vegetation data using multivariate analysis, and has authored several peer-reviewed publications.
 Philip is a full member of the Chartered Institute of Ecology and Environmental Management (MCIEEM), and a Chartered Environmentalist (CEnv).

 Download Philip Perrin’s CV